Vilcrow/podiceps-fltk/README.txt

 Copyright (C) 2022-2023 S.V.I 'Vilcrow', <vilcrow.net>.

-podiceps - a simple program for maintaining a dictionary of foreign words.
+podiceps-fltk - a simple program for maintaining a dictionary of foreign words.

 The project was created:
 - to study the C++ programming language(without STL and standards);